TLSingh1/dotfiles-2.0/README.md

 - `modules/`: Add or modify module configurations
 - `overlays/`: Customize package overlays

+## Neovim Configuration

+This setup includes a custom Neovim configuration with a bespoke plugin manager called `module_manager`.
+This manager provides lazy-loading capabilities and other advanced features to optimize your Neovim experience.

+For detailed information about the Neovim setup, including the `module_manager`, please refer to the [Neovim README](./modules/home-manager/tui/nvim/README.md).

+Key features of our Neovim setup:

+- Custom plugin manager (`module_manager`)
+- Lazy-loading of plugins for improved performance
+- Tailored configuration for various programming languages
+- Integration with NixOS and Home Manager for reproducibility

 ## Architecture

 Here's a high-level overview of the configuration architecture: